Docs

 Lifecycle & approval

-• You're a contributor or owner of the table or file → the connection is granted instantly.
-You already have authority to let an app use it.
+- If you're a contributor or owner of the table or file, the connection is granted instantly.

 Managing connections